Configuring Microsoft Entra ID for vCenter Server

 Issue/Introduction

-To establish a relying party trust between vCenter Server and Microsoft Entra ID, configure identifying information and a shared secret between them.
+To establish a relying party trust between vCenter Server and Microsoft Entra ID (formerly called Azure AD), it is required to configure identifying information and a shared secret between them.

-To enable synchronization of Active Directory users and groups from Microsoft Entra ID to vCenter Server—allowing identity and access management for vCenter objects—also create a SCIM 2.0 application in Microsoft Entra ID.
+To enable synchronization of Active Directory users and groups from Microsoft Entra ID to vCenter Server—allowing identity and access management for vCenter objects— you must create a SCIM 2.0 application in Microsoft Entra ID.

 Environment